thaotruongprivate/simple_parkman/readme.md

 ## Installation
 - download the repository to your PC
+- create an empty schema
+- change DB's credentials in .env file to point to that schema
+- run composer
 - run migration and seed
 - serve the app on some IP address